 Strabismus surgical treatment loosens or tightens eye muscles changing the alignment of the eyes to each other.

-What is the type of anesthesia used to do strabismus surgery?
+What is the type of anaesthesia used to do strabismus surgery?

-The kind of anesthesia depends upon the patient’s age and health as well as patient preference.
-Most children undergo general anesthesia.
-Grown-ups may have general anesthesia or conscious sedation with local anesthesia.
-The procedure is usually carried out as an outpatient that means patients do not stay overnight in the facility.
+The kind of anaesthesia depends upon the patient’s age and health as well as patient preference.
+Most children undergo general anaesthesia.
+Grown-ups may have general anaesthesia or conscious sedation with local anaesthesia.
+The procedure is usually carried out as an outpatient which means patients do not stay overnight in the facility.

 How does the surgeon approach the eye muscles?